sachinkr91/api-rest-meetings/docs/MeetingApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.MeetingApi();
+var apiInstance = new BlueJeansMeetingsRestApi.MeetingApi();

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 var meetingId = 56; // Number | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.

-var meeting = new BlueJeansOnVideoRestApi.Meeting(); // Meeting | The user's room details that you wish to update.
+var meeting = new BlueJeansMeetingsRestApi.Meeting(); // Meeting | The user's room details that you wish to update.

 var callback = function(error, data, response) {